interfacerproject/interfacer-proxy/README.md

 	make

-which builds a the service as the executable named `zosh`.
+which builds a the service as the executable named `interfacer-gateway`.

 ### Building from source with Docker